 Before arriving at Johns Hopkins University, Mr. Ennis had served since 2007 as Harvard Medical School’s Executive Dean for Administration.
 Prior to joining Harvard Medical School, he had been Harvard University’s associate vice president for finance and financial planning, interim director of treasury management and director of budgets, financial planning and institutional research.
 Before joining Harvard’s leadership team, as a consultant with McKinsey and Co., Mr. Ennis led a strategic review of Harvard’s central administration that led to a number of significant organizational changes.
 He worked for McKinsey and Co. for four years after graduate school.
 Prior to graduate school, he worked as a financial analyst at Goldman Sachs & Co. for three years.
 (M.B.A., M.P.A., Harvard University; B.A., Boston College)

 Cynthia L. Meyn is an independent operating executive who has served as a special advisor to Reverence Capital Partners since 2019.
 Previously, she served as the chief operating officer of Venerable Holdings Inc., executive vice president and co-head of investment operations at PIMCO, managing director of North American operations for Morgan Stanley Investment Management, co-director of fixed income and derivatives technology at AllianceBernstein, managing director of global fixed income technology at Cantor Fitzgerald, and chief technology officer and chief risk officer at Mizuho Capital Markets.
-She has 35 years of experience within financial services firms.
-Currently, Ms. Meyn serves as a member of the Board of Visitors of Duke University’s Fuqua School of Business, the Board of Trustees of Smith College, the CUSIP Board of Trustees and the Steering Committee of the Smith College Women’s Business Network.
+She has 36 years of experience within financial services firms.
+Currently, Ms. Meyn serves as a member of the Board of Trustees of Smith College, Board of Visitors of Duke University’s Fuqua School of Business, Public Board of Directors of Zero Hash Liquidity Services, and CUSIP Board of Trustees.
 In early 2017, she completed a five-year term serving on the Board of Directors of the DTCC and a six-year term serving on the Board of Managers of Omgeo.
 (B.A., Smith College; M.B.A., Duke University)

 Laurene M. Sperling oversees as president the investment management of a family office enterprise, which, in addition to growing financial capital also includes Barah Collective LLC, an impact investing entity and the Sperling Family Charitable Foundation.